adhimaswaskita/Asset-Management/AssetManagement/README.md

 Run this command before run the app

-For the first step, we need to build the app image and database image
+For the first step, we need open the project folder then build the app image and database image using these commands :

 ```
 docker build --target asset_management_app -t am_app .